Version 2.0 | February 2025

 The Region 17 Awards Program recognizes our hardworking and exceptional STARFLEET members in good standing.
 These people are recognized for their participation and support of STARFLEET and regional activities, going beyond the level of the average STARFLEET Region 17 member.
 More information can be found on the Region 17 website.

 The White Sands will also present its own awards that are certificates only.
 These awards are local and do not come with any sort of uniform recognition.
 Additionally, these awards are given out based solely on their criteria; if no one has earned these awards, the awards will not be handed out.
 Unless the award specifically says that it is only awarded to one member, it may be awarded to all members that meet the criteria.
-These awards will be presented at the Commissioning Ceremony/Anniversary party, so nominations are due to the XO at least one month before the Commissioning Ceremony/Anniversary party date.
+These awards will be presented at the Commissioning Anniversary party, so nominations are due to the XO at least one month before the Commissioning Anniversary party date.

 Valor and heroism

-Humanitarian Award | Awarded to any member who administers humanitarian aid (including first aid) to someone without placing his/her own life in danger. |
+Humanitarian Award | Awarded to any member who administers humanitarian aid (including first aid) to someone without placing their own life in danger. |

 Khitomer Medal | Awarded to any member wounded seriously enough to require medical attention during a ship function. |